AndyCYao/personal_webpage/content/courses/cmpt318.md

 Assumes group have equal variance, are normally distributed, and IID.

-After ANOVA produces a result, if the result is significant, you can perform a Post Hoc Analysis such as Tukey HSD to further check the means difference.
+After ANOVA produces a result, if the result is significant, you can perform a Post Hoc Analysis such as Tukey HSD to find out which group is different.
 ### Non Parametric Testing
 #### Mann Whitney U Test vs Chi Square vs Regression
 These tests are used to compare datasets that are not normally distributed.